3rdWebCreator/notebook/content/blog-posts/if-at-first-you-can-t-tweet-try-hugo-instead.md

 Ironically, getting blocked by a social network is the perfect beginning for the new project I was trying to tweet about.

- I am working on an experimental digital “magazine“ called _Creator._ It will document the transition to Web 3 for content creators that want their own publishing platform.
-It’s for those that want an audience to be able to own, archive, collect and even resell their work.
+ I am working on an experimental digital “magazine“ called _Creator._ It will document the transition to Web 3 for content creators that want their own publishing platform. _The_ magazine will be a case study on how to publish (or mint) work that an audience can own, archive, collect and even resell for a profit.

- I want to re-examine Kevin Kelly’s concept of “One Thousand True Fans“ with tools from the blockchain era.
+ It’s a new take on Kevin Kelly’s concept of “One Thousand True Fans“ with tools from the blockchain era.
 At least, that’s the idea I was trying to tweet about.

 It’s only fitting then that I abandon Twitter for a Web 3 microblog built with Hugo, and hosted on IPFS.

+This is that microblog, which I am simply calling _Notebook._ Inspired by the writings of Seth Godin and Austin Klein, I want to put myself on the hook, and show my work.